 You can learn on your own via investing books or websites, or you can reach out to someone you know who you trust and has been investing for years.

 You don’t need to become the next famous investor like Warren Buffett, but you should be savvy enough to be investing and know why you need to stay invested.

 At some point, you may have debt.
-Whether that is from student loans, credit cards, etc. you have to learn how to manage it from day one.
+Whether that is from student loans, credit cards, mortgages, or something else.
+It’s essential that you learn how to manage it from day one.

 The goal here is to understand how your debt works, what the interest rates are, and how to pay it off faster.
 As well as how to avoid future high-interest debt altogether.

 Understand why paying the minimum every month can drag out payments and cost you money, as well as various debt payoff techniques.